While buying new is certainly an option, purchasing pre-owned apparel can save you some serious money. This doesn’t just apply to...

-You’re on the hunt for some new Cisco networking equipment… but have a tight budget to keep in mind.
+You’re on the hunt for some new Cisco products… but have a tight budget to keep in mind.
 What are your options?
-Let’s take a step back to 2012, when the hit song “Thrift Shop” had taken over the radio.
+Let’s take a step back to 2012 when the hit song “Thrift Shop” had taken over the radio.
 Don’t recall?
 Feel free to look it up—we’ll wait.

 In this song, Benjamin Hammond Haggerty, known by his stage name, Macklemore (the name of his made-up superhero), makes thrift shopping sound pretty awesome… and he’s got the right idea.